 The Sewer Authority Mid-coastside is considering a $1.4 million proposal for a consultant to assist with repairing internal and member-agency trust, hiring a new general manager and providing assistance with an overdue audit through a 28-month program.

 The board has already authorized about $80,000 to pay for consultant Dan Child's services, which is included in the already approved SAM budget.

 “It’s a preliminary thing,” Acting General Manager Kishen Prathivadi said.
 “We don’t know how we would like to move forward.”

-Childs, whose consulting firm is called Wastewater Management Specialist LLC, was originally considered for interim general manager at the Coastside sewer agency.
+Child, whose consulting firm is called Wastewater Management Specialist LLC, was originally considered for interim general manager at the Coastside sewer agency.
 SAM Secretary and Treasurer Barbara Dye said that due to stipulations with his retirement plan, he declined to serve as a general manager.
-Instead, Childs offered to provide consulting services for SAM.
+Instead, Child offered to provide consulting services for SAM.